kjinho/rename-tool/README.md

     Available Commands:
       help        Help about any command
-      move        Batch move files numbered files into a directory
+      move        Batch move numbered files into a directory

     Flags:
           --config string   config file (default is $HOME/.rename-tool.yaml)